-21. Please describe any restrictions on cross-contextual behavioral advertising.
-How is this term or related terms defined?
+22. Please describe any restrictions on targeted advertising and cross-contextual behavioral advertising.
+How are these terms or related terms defined?

 Cross-contextual behavioral advertising is not regulated per se by the Data Protection regulations.
 This being said, since it involves sharing and cross-processing of personal data, it would be subject to the authorization of the CNDP, which would automatically refuse to provide the requested authorization.
 Therefore, it would practically not be possible to be compliant with data protection regulations.